DURYSTA- bimatoprost implant

 The intracameral injection procedure must be performed under magnification that allows clear visualization of the anterior chamber structures and should be carried out using standard aseptic conditions for intracameral procedures, with the patient’s head in a stabilized position.
 The eye should not be dilated prior to the procedure.

 Remove the foil pouch from the carton and examine for damage.
 Then, open the foil pouch over a sterile field and gently drop the applicator on a sterile tray.
-Once the foil pouch is opened, use promptly.
+Once the foil pouch is opened, use the applicator promptly.

 Figure 1